CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 #### What is the difference between the working directory, the staging area and the repository in git?
 Working directory contains the files which are untracked by git.
 Git doesn't pay attention to these files until you add them to the staging area.
 In the staging area files are tracked, which means that git keeps track of the changes that has happened to that file.
-Repository: Is a file location where you are strong all the file related to your project.
+Repository: Is a file location where you are hold all the file related to your project.
 #### What are remote repositories in git?
 Remote repositories are versions of a project in the cloud, e.g. GitHub.